anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter06.rst

 The host and various system clocks must be synchronised with an authenticated time service/NTP server (sec.gen.007).

-In any time synchronisation, we need to specify the synchronisation interval and the tolerance where the latter specifies the permissible difference the local time can be out of synchronisation.
+For time synchronisation, we need to specify the synchronisation interval and the tolerance where the latter specifies the permissible difference the local time can be out of synchronisation.
 Whenever the time synchronisation forces the local time to change or the use of